 - 1. The respondent is currently a county court-at-law judge who is seeking re-election in 1998. - 2.
-The respondent's current campaign treasurer appointment was filed in January 1986 and her judicial declaration of intent was filed on November 13, 1997, immediately after receiving notice of this complaint.
+The respondent filed her current campaign treasurer appointment on November 8, 1993, and filed her judicial declaration of intent on November 13, 1997, immediately after receiving notice of this complaint.
 The respondent made campaign expenditures and accepted campaign contributions before filing the judicial declaration of intent.

 - 3. The law requiring the filing of a judicial declaration of intent became effective on June 16, 1995. - 4.
-The respondent swears that her failure to file the judicial declaration of intent was inadvertent and not an attempt to evade the letter or spirit of the law. - 5.
+The respondent swears that she intended to file a judicial declaration of intent in late 1995 or early 1996 but that recently she realized her court reporter failed to notarize and file it.
+The respondent swears that other than filing the judicial declaration of intent, she has complied with the Judicial Campaign Fairness Act in all respects.
+She swears that she did not intend to make any expenditures or accept contributions without having filed the judicial declaration of intent because she thought she had filed it. - 5.
 The respondent's campaign finance reports indicate that during the period in question she did not exceed the expenditure limits set by the Judicial Campaign Fairness Act.